Roche/pyreadstat/README.md

 A challenge when reading large files is the time consumed in the operation.
 In order to alleviate this pyreadstat provides a function "read\_file\_multiprocessing" to read a file in parallel processes using the python multiprocessing library.
 As it reads the whole file in one go you need to have enough RAM for the operation.
-If that is not the case look at Reading rows in chunks (next section)
+If that is not the case look at Reading rows in chunks (next section).
+Notice however that you can combine reading in parallel with reading in chunks as described in the next section.

 Speed ups in the process will depend on a number of factors such as number of processes available, RAM, content of the file etc.